SFF’s Speculation Grants Program

 • Next, Jaan, chooses a total budget for settling the impact certificates in the given round.

 • settlement_budget = Jaan’s chosen total budget for settling (like “buying back”) impact certificates.
-If this is greater than the total amount granted through the speculation grants under evaluation, the speculation grant program grows in total size; otherwise it shrinks.
+If this is greater than the total amount granted through the Speculation Grants under evaluation, the Speculation Grant program grows in total size; otherwise it shrinks.
 (Jaan also has the option of delegating this number to the S-Process itself to choose.)

 • Next, we choose a settlement normalization factor to ensure the total valuation of certificates adds up to the settlement budget: